Vincent Blasi

 Vincent Blasi (born January 28, 1943) is an American legal scholar.
 He is the Corliss Lamont Professor Emeritus of Civil Liberties at Columbia Law School.

 Biography

-Blasi graduated from Northwestern University in 1964, received his J.D. from the University of Chicago Law School in 1967, and commenced his law teaching career the following year.
+Blasi graduated from Northwestern University in 1964 majoring in economics, received his J.D. from the University of Chicago Law School in 1967, and commenced his law teaching career the following year.
 At Chicago, he studied under renowned free speech scholar Harry Kalven Jr. Blasi joined the faculty of Columbia Law School in 1983.